-With these extreme temperatures, it is imperative to be aware of the dangers heat-related illnesses pose to your employees.
+With any summer temperatures, it is imperative to be aware of the dangers heat-related illnesses pose to your employees.
 Heat stress, from exertion or hot environments, places workers at risk for illnesses such as heat stroke, heat exhaustion, or heat cramps.
 Share the tips below with your employees to help them avoid heat illnesses!

 - Occur when the body's levels of salt and moisture are depleted, aka excessive sweating.

 - Symptoms: Muscle Cramps, Pain, or Spasms in the abdomen, arms or legs.

 - Sit in a cool area.
 If there is no indoor access, go under shade.

 - Drink clear juice, a sports beverage, or water with food.

 - Do not return to work for a few hours after cramping subsides.

 - If cramping does not subside within 1 hour seek medical attention